Analysis | What’s the Debt Ceiling, and Will the US Raise It?

 The very phrase “debt ceiling” sounds austere and restrictive, as if it’s a lid on government spending.
-In fact, the US federal debt limit was first conceived more than a century ago to make it easier, not harder, for the government to borrow money.
-But it morphed into an explosive political tool with the potential to roil financial markets, since a failure to raise the debt ceiling could eventually result in a first-ever default on some of the government’s obligations.
+In fact, this cap on US government borrowing affects only the ability to pay existing bills, not to approve more spending.
+But it has become an explosive political issue with the potential to roil financial markets, since a failure to raise the ceiling could eventually result in a first-ever default on some of the government’s obligations.

 1. Why is there a debt ceiling?